 Some applications also benefit from CBOR itself being encoded in binary.
 This saves bulk and allows faster processing.
 One of the major motivators for the development of CBOR was the Internet of Things, which will include very simple, inexpensive nodes where this counts.

-CBOR is defined in an Internet Standards Document, RFC 7049.
+CBOR is defined in an Internet Standard, RFC 8949.
 The format has been designed to be stable for decades.